 These are all fundamentals that help us to be really clear on things like

 - To get something moving that isn't moving or redirect motion, we need to input energy from somewhere.

 - The mass of an object impacts the amount of energy it takes to move it and the amount of energy it takes to stop it from moving.

 These ideas apply to big objects like a boulder rolling down a hill and to really small objects like molecules moving around inside a glass of water or the air moving around in the room you are in.

 The 4 HVAC/R Rules

 For the sake of practicality, let's look at four simplified rules that can help you envision and diagnose the movement of heat and matter.
 Before we start, let's look at one big idea:

 While that may not be a scientific way of saying it, that big idea explains everything from flowing rivers to hurricanes to avalanches to forest fires.
 It also applies to simple things like why an ice cube melts in your hand or why more sweat soaks your clothes in a humid environment than in the deserts of Arizona.

 So, here are the four simplified rules:

 - Hot goes to cold.
 (Heat flows from higher temperature objects to lower temperature objects.
 HERE is an HVACR Learning Network course about the basics of temperature.)

 - High pressure goes to low pressure.
-(Fluids move from higher pressure areas to areas of lower pressure.
+(Fluids move from higher-pressure areas to areas of lower pressure.
 HERE is an HVACR Learning Network course about the basics of pressure.)

 - High voltage goes to low voltage.
 (Electrical current moves from areas of high charge concentration to low charge concentration, also known as potential.)

 - High humidity goes to low humidity.
 (Water vapor in the air moves from higher concentration to lower concentration.)